-INTRODUCTION — Alcoholism is such a common condition that virtually every clinician is confronted with its complications.
-There are an estimated 8 million alcohol dependent people in the United States.
-Approximately 500,000 episodes of withdrawal severe enough to require pharmacologic treatment occur each year .
+INTRODUCTION — Alcoholism is a common condition and most clinicians are forced to confront its complications in some of their patients.
+There are an estimated 8 million alcohol dependent people in the United States alone, and approximately 500,000 episodes of withdrawal severe enough to require pharmacologic treatment occur each year .

 The in-patient management of syndromes associated with moderate and severe alcohol withdrawal is reviewed here.
 The ambulatory management of mild alcohol withdrawal, the initial diagnosis and treatment of alcohol dependence, and specific conditions due to alcohol-related organ damage (eg, cirrhosis, pancreatitis) are discussed elsewhere.
-(See "Ambulatory alcohol detoxification" and "Psychosocial treatment of alcohol use disorder" and "Pharmacotherapy for alcohol use disorder" and "Clinical manifestations and diagnosis of alcoholic fatty liver disease and alcoholic cirrhosis" and "Etiology and pathogenesis of chronic pancreatitis in adults" and "Alcohol abuse and hematologic disorders" and "Screening for unhealthy use of alcohol and other drugs" and "Brief intervention for unhealthy alcohol and other drug use".)
+(See "Ambulatory management of alcohol withdrawal" and "Psychosocial treatment of alcohol use disorder" and "Pharmacotherapy for alcohol use disorder" and "Clinical manifestations and diagnosis of alcoholic fatty liver disease and alcoholic cirrhosis" and "Etiology and pathogenesis of chronic pancreatitis in adults" and "Hematologic complications of alcohol use" and "Screening for unhealthy use of alcohol and other drugs in primary care" and "Brief intervention for unhealthy alcohol and other drug use".)

 Overview — It is not entirely clear why some individuals suffer from more severe withdrawal symptoms than others, but genetic predisposition may play a role .
 Experiments in 1955 demonstrated that alcohol-naive volunteers given continual alcohol for longer periods developed more severe withdrawal than those who drank for shorter periods .
 These results imply that most people are vulnerable to the effects of the abrupt cessation of prolonged, sustained ethanol intake.
 However, withdrawal usually does not occur in the general population because most people drink in an episodic fashion that does not lead to the sustained high blood concentrations of alcohol necessary to develop tolerance and withdrawal.